Met4FoF/datareceiver/README.md

 1. Try to connect to the webserver of the board the link will be IPadress/index.html like ```192.168.0.13/index.html``` in the example here.
   ![LCD_display](doc/webserver.png)
-1. Set the UDP target IP address to the Ip of your pc like ```192.168.0.200``` and set the subnetmask matching
+1. Set the UDP target IP address to the IP of your pc like ```192.168.0.200``` and set the subnetmask matching
 1. After saving this settings use the black button on the board to perform an soft reset
 1. Check if the settings are perserved after the restart (look at the LCD) if this is not working maybe the cr2032 battery of the board is empty